 Bengals in the Household

 I got my first Bengal in 2018.
 I immediately noticed how much different Felix was from the other cats I have known and loved.
-I fell so in love with him, that I knew one day I wanted to breed Bengals.
+There is something about Bengals that stole my heart.
+And I fell so in love with him, that I knew one day I wanted to breed Bengals.
 This decision is finally coming to fruition as I enjoy producing Beautiful Bengal Kittens.
 The temperament of a Bengal is typically closer to that of a dog than a cat.
 They often bond with one person in the household very strongly and often enjoy a good game of fetch.

 Bengal Kittens for Sale typically continue their kitten behavior years beyond what a typical domestic shorthair cat would.
 As a result, if you are going to Adopt a Bengal Kitten, it is best to adopt two together or plan on getting another kitten from a shelter at the same time so they have constant companionship.
 Your Bengal will most likely be in and out of cupboards and up and down off refrigerators.
 While it is possible to train them to respect boundaries you set, that takes constant reinforcement.
 They’re a bundle of fun and energy and can make the perfect companions for the right house!